l3lackk9/Stardust/README.md

 # Stardust
-A repository for the development of the Stardust VTT system
+A repository for the development of the Stardust Foundry System